 Dear Shasta County Residents,

-I am excited to share with you the 2016 Report to the Community.
+I am excited to share with you the 2017 Report to the Community.
 This report provides an overview of the programs and services offered by the Shasta County Office of Education and the progress of our local schools.

-I am pleased to announce that we are in our fifth year of the community-wide initiative titled Reach Higher Shasta (RHS).RHS is a community collaborative between parents, educators, businesses, and community members working together to increase opportunities and raise expectations for all stakeholders so that all students have access to viable careers.
+I am pleased to announce that we are in our sixth year of the community-wide initiative titled Reach Higher Shasta (RHS).RHS is a community collaborative between parents, educators, businesses, and community members working together to increase opportunities and raise expectations for all stakeholders so that all students have access to viable careers.
 Our tagline “Every Student, Every Option” drives us to ensure that all students will have access to a rigorous course of study that will prepare them for whatever their career and postsecondary goals might be.

-As you read through the 2016 Report to the Community I encourage you to celebrate the growth of our students.
+As you read through the 2017 Report to the Community I encourage you to celebrate the growth of our students.
 We will continue to work our hardest to provide the children of Shasta County with an education that will prepare our students for the ever changing and complex future.

 Thank you for your continued support and interest in our children and their education.Your ideas, suggestions, and feedback are welcome and appreciated.
 I implore you to call the Shasta County Office of Education at 225-0227 with any input you have that would help us to further the success of children in Shasta County.
-I welcome this opportunity to work with you to serve our children, education, and our community with passion, energy, and commitment.
+It has been an honor to work with you to serve our children, education, and our community with passion, energy, and commitment.

 Shasta County Superintendent of Schools